 Mosquito bite zapper.
 You should, of course, always use mosquito spray in Vietnam.
 Effective mosquito spray is easy to find in any convenience store in Vietnam.
 Look for small bottles with a spray top and a picture of a mosquito on the side.
 But, you will probably get bitten a few times and in my experience, Vietnamese mosquito bites are the itchiest in the world.
 I am totally reliant on my Zap-It mosquito bite zapper these days — it is amazing at taking away the itch.
 Watch our travel tips video to see how it works.

 Flip-flops.
 Flip-flops have endless uses in Vietnam, from wearing around the hotel, to beach days, to flipping your way around the cities.
 Everyone, locals and tourists alike, wears them just about everywhere.
 These folding packable flip-flops look pretty cool and of course, people love their Havaianas.

 Your own chopsticks.
 In Vietnam, chopsticks are usually wooden and most often not very clean.
 We travel everywhere with our To Go Ware Bamboo Travel Cutlery.
 It’s perfect for mindful travel in Vietnam (and an awesome replacement for plastic cutlery when you’re getting take-out back home)!

-Vietnam travel packs a huge variety of experiences into a small space.
-Take your time, travel slowly and don’t try to fit too many destinations into too little time!
+When you head out on a Vietnam adventure, you can experience a huge variety of activities in a small geographical area.
+Take your time, travel slowly and don’t try to fit too many adventures into too little time!
 You’ll want to reserve plenty of hours for sitting back and watching the vibrant culture in action.
 If you stay aware and remember to breathe, you’ll have an amazing trip in Vietnam.

-What are your favourite Vietnam attractions?
+What are your favourite Vietnam adventures?
 Which did you like the least?
 Please share them in the comments below.

 ♥ Happy adventures, Stephen & Jane